Grand Meadow Township, Clayton County, Iowa

 Grand Meadow Township is a township in Clayton County, Iowa, United States.
-As of the 2019 census, its population was 818.
+As of 2023, United States Census reported the township's population was 614.

 History

 Grand Meadow Township was originally settled chiefly by Norwegian immigrants.

 Geography

 Grand Meadow Township covers an area of 36.13 sqmi and contains no incorporated settlements.
 According to the USGS, it contains four cemeteries: East Clermont Lutheran, Fry, Grand Meadow and Postville.